 In 2017 the New Shekel held an exchange value of about 27 US cents.

-When selling bitcoins contained in a previous buying transaction, the private key generates a special 65 byte (520 bit) "public" key plus one or more "signature" keys, that confirm ownership in the program by converting that public key into the previous buying transaction's address key.
-So, if the private key is stolen, so probably are the coins related to that bitcoin transaction.
+So, if the new owner's private key is stolen, so probably are the coins relating to that bitcoin transaction.
 If the private key is lost, so are the bitcoins.

 "Mining" nodes publish new transaction records in blocks, with a successful miner being allowed to make a small commission in new bitcoins.
 Currently, the commission is 12½ bitcoins.
 "Success" is awarded by the computer first solving a difficult randomised mathematical problem then having the "longest" chain (i.e. the most combined difficulty) in the event of contention.
 Maximum size for a single block is currently one megabyte.
 The commission amount itself is gradually reducing, with users expecting the value of bitcoins to accordingly grow as a result of a growing shortage.
 Note, bitcoins themselves can be broken down to 8 decimal places.

-Note too that once your bitcoins are spent, there's no way to "freeze" that transaction, or undo it, like you can with Paypal.
-All that can be seen is the public address of the new record they were sent to.
+Note too that once your bitcoins are spent, there's no way to "freeze" a transaction, or undo it, like you can with Paypal.
+All that can be seen is the transaction address of the new record they were sent to.
 It is this anonymity that is their greatest attraction (and danger).
 See a simple example of an input and an output Transaction here.

 Finally, the US.
-In 1792, the US Dollar coin was issued with a weight of 24.056 grams of pure silver.
-In 1837 the dollar was further valued as 1.505 grams of pure gold, setting a US value of silver to gold of 16 to one, and a gold standard at $US20.67 per troy ounce (31.103 grams).
+In 1792, the US Dollar coin was issued with a weight of 24.056 grams of fine silver.
+In 1837 the dollar was further valued as 1.505 grams of fine gold, setting a US value of gold-to-silver of 16 to one, and a gold standard at $US20.67 per troy ounce (31.103 grams).
 In 1900 the bimetallic standard was dropped, and the dollar was simply valued at 1.505 grams of gold.
 In 1933, President Franklin Roosevelt changed the gold standard to 0.888 grams, or $US35 per troy ounce.
 In 1971 the US dollar was let to freely float on currency markets.

 1260 (35.3g) — 1270 (23.5g) — 1280 (21.4g) — 1300 (19.0g) — 1310 (16.2g) — 1320 (12.8g) — 1330 (14.4g) — 1340 (12.2g) — 1350 (11.5g) — 1360 (11.6g) — 1370 (11.1g) — 1380 (10.6g) — 1390 (9.3g) — 1400 (9.2g) — 1410 (8.8g) —1420 (8.7g) — 1430 (8.6g) — 1440 (7.7g) — 1460 (7.1g) — 1470 (6.9g) — 1480 (6.3g) — 1490 (5.9g) — 1500 (5.6g) — 1530 (5.2g) — 1540 (5.0g) — 1550 (4.5g) — 1710 (4.3g) — 1730 (4.2g) — 1740 (3.9g) — 1780 (3.8g)